-i) Assessment, Monitoring and Review Procedures for Looked After Pupils
+i) Assessment, Monitoring and Review Procedures for Children in Care

-Each looked-after pupil will have a Care Plan which will refer to the Personal Education Plan (PEP).
+Each looked-after pupil has a Care Plan which will refer to the Personal Education Plan (PEP).
 A PEP is a coordinated document that involves collaboration between the school, the Virtual School and social worker.
-The Designated teacher will take responsibility for the PEP This will identify, success, specific areas of concern and include achievable targets.
+The Designated teacher will take responsibility for the PEP This will identify, success/achievements, specific areas of concern and include achievable targets.
 The PEP developed by Durham is age group specific.
 Areas for consideration will include:

 - Essential pupil information

 - Contact and care information

 - Education/(Provision)

 - SEND (EHCP or SEND Support where appropriate)

 - PEP meeting and attendance log

 - Attendance records

 - Attainment and progress

 - Pupil views

 - Parent/Carer views

 - Careers planning

 - Post 16 planning

 - PEP outcomes (SMART targets) and use of pupil premium plus

 - School change planning

 - Next PEP arrangements

 The PEP will be reviewed and updated termly, as part of the Statutory Reviewing process carried out by the Virtual School.
 The PEP will be stored on the Welfare Call system and hard copies circulated to relevant parties.
 School will circulate to carer; Social worker will circulate to parents if appropriate.
+If a child has a SEND support Plan or an EHCP this should be reflected in the PEP and a copy uploaded onto Welfare Call.